dashjoin/json-schema-form/README.md

 Note that not all JSON schema validation constructs are supported.
 Also, arrays and additional property objects do not propagate the information and the invalid value is undefined.

+### Unsupported JSON Schema properties

+We support JSON Schema Draft 6 with these exceptions:

+* patternProperties: allows defining a property type depending on the property name.
+You can work around this using additionalProperties.
+* const: allows defining a value to be constant.
+Work around this using default and /or enum with a single option.
+* Combining schemas (oneOf, anyOf, not, allOf): this allows giving multiple options (schemas) for a property.
+These constructs make a lot of sense for validation but are hard to apply in the context of a form and therefore, they are not supported.

 ## Structure of this repository